sanskrit/raw_etexts_english/blogs/manasataramgini/2009-01-14_some-sound-changes-in-ia.md

 +++
-title = "Some sound changes inxa0IA"
+title = "Some sound changes in IA"

 +++
 Some neo-Indo-Aryan languages sound unusual to us because they are not